Hal Buell, who led AP's photo operations from darkroom era into the digital age, dies at 92

 “We didn’t have any objection to the picture because it was not prurient.
 Yes, nudity but not prurient in any sense of the word,” Buell said.
 “It was the horror of war.
 It was innocence caught in the crossfire, and it went right out, and of course it became a lasting icon of that war, of any war, of all wars.”

-Ut told AP by phone Tuesday that he last spoke with Buell several weeks ago.
+Ut told AP by phone Tuesday that he was 20 when he made the iconic photo.
+He said he last spoke several weeks ago with Buell, whom he called a mentor and a great friend.

 “I'm very sad,” Ut said.
 “I called him all the time.
 I loved him so much.”